These Derm Tricks Will Get Rid Of Your Bacne Fast

 Acne is incredibly annoying, no denying it, but its round-the-body cousin, bacne?
-A bit trickier.
+That’s a trickier devil.
 Those red pimples that seem to pop up on your back and shoulders like clockwork come summertime suck, and unless you’re a skilled contortionist, they're impossible to cover up with concealer.
 Luckily, we have some simple swaps you can make in your summer skin-care routine to rid your back of bacne in no time.

 Dermatologists Ellen Marmur, MD, and Ranella Hirsch, MD, say that the season leads to a huge spike in bacne as a result of the heat and our increased sweat production.
 Dr. Hirsch explained that bacne, for the most part, is reactive, meaning that our super-sweaty workouts are often responsible for back pimples and flare-ups.
 Her tip: When working out in the heat, wear fabrics that are moisture-wicking and breathable so that sweat and bacteria aren’t trapped, able to fester, and clog up your pores.
 Another key?
 Keep your Dr. Pimple Popper-obsessed friend far away from your skin.
 Picking and popping will make bacne ten times worse, says Dr. Marmur.